The Tracking Tapered Gridded Estimator for the 21-cm power spectrum from MWA drift scan observations II: The Missing Frequency Channels: Introduction

 In the present paper, we investigate the effect of missing channels on power spectrum estimation, particularly focusing on the foregrounds that dominate the actual MWA data.
 The entire analysis is restricted to the single pointing that was considered in \citetalias{Chatterjee2024}.
 Based on our analysis, which covers simulations in addition to the actual data, we propose a method to mitigate the artifacts that arise due to the missing channels.
 We have applied this method to obtain improved constraints on the 21-cm PS.
 A brief outline of the paper follows.
+Section~\ref{sec:data} presents a brief description of the data we have analyzed in this paper.
 In Section~\ref{sec:MAPS}, we briefly review our method of power spectrum estimation, and in Section~\ref{sec:mwaflag}, we present a detailed analysis of how the missing channels affect power spectrum estimation from the actual MWA data.
-In Section~\ref{sec:simflag}, we use simulations to study the impact of missing channels, and in Section~\ref{sec:SCF}, we propose a method to mitigate the artifacts produced by the missing channels.
+In Section~\ref{sec:simflag}, we use simulations to study the impact of missing channels, and in Section~\ref{sec:SCF}, we propose Smooth Component Filtering (SCF) as a method to mitigate the artifacts produced by the missing channels.
 Finally, we present the results in Section~\ref{sec:MWA}, and the summary and conclusions in Section~\ref{sec:summary}.
+In Appendix~\ref{sec:sim} we present realistic simulations that validate SCF for both the expected 21-cm signal and foregrounds.
+In Appendix~\ref{sec:window}, we present the rationale for the choice of a window function in SCF.

 The actual implementation of the TTGE that is used to estimate the 21-cm PS from the measured visibilities closely follows \citetalias{Chatterjee2024}, and we have not explicitly discussed the details here.
 For the cosmological parameters, we have used the values from \cite{Planck2020f}.